arapat/spark-notebook/docs/SparkAndS3.md

 ### Set up your S3 credentials

+By default, `s3helper` uses the credentials of the AWS account that used for creating the cluster.
-In the cluster details page, you can set up your S3 credentials on the cluster by clicking the credential's name under the "Set up S3" section.
+In the cluster details page, you can change the S3 credentials of the `s3helper` by clicking on a different credential's name under the "Set up S3" section.

 ![s3setup](images/s3setup.png)